 As an Amazon Associate, I get commissions for purchases made through links in this post.
 At no extra cost to you! ^_^

 The PS1 was my first console, and the PS2 was my second.
 The latter had most of my favorite childhood games on it, and I’ll continue to hold a huge amount of love for it.
-While that probably means I’ll be spending way too much money trying to rebuild my PS2 game collection (apologies to my future bank account), it also means I’ll be looking for a similar experience with current-gen consoles.
+While that probably means I’ll be spending way too much money trying to rebuild my PS2 game collection (apologies to my future bank account, especially with these PS2 games set in Japan), it also means I’ll be looking for a similar experience with current-gen consoles.

 I skipped over the PS3 because I thought the Xbox360 had better exclusives, and the PS4 didn’t really give me anything extra as far as I was concerned.
 I think those years were primarily won by PC indie games, but that’s a story for another time.